JVrabel/gmanifold/README.md

+This repository develops a smooth local surrogate for parameterizing the manifold structure suggested by the observed support.

 # gmanifold

 **Learn a smooth low-dimensional parameterisation G: R^m → R^D of a finite set of real states X ⊂ R^D, sample